stevedonovan/mosquitto-client/readme.md

 The basic story is that you connect to a broker, _subscribing_ to topics that interest you and _publishing_ messages on a particular topic.
-The messages may be any arbitrary bytes, but this implementation does require that the topics themselves be UTF-*.
+The messages may be any arbitrary bytes, but this implementation does require that the topics themselves be UTF-8.
 The C API is based on callbacks, which are mapped onto Rust closures.

 The Mosquitto client is thread-safe, so you can publish from one thread and listen